-Once an Administrator (Read only) user account is established for VMware Horizon, the following custom properties must be set on the VMware Horizon resource within LogicMonitor.
-For more information on setting properties, see Device Properties.
+After an Administrator (Read only) user account is established for VMware Horizon, the following custom properties must be set on the VMware Horizon resource within LogicMonitor.
+For more information on setting properties, see Resource and Instance Properties.

 Included in this package is the VMware Horizon Troubleshooter DataSource, which returns discovered instances if necessary properties are missing.